G2N2/Wesfeiler-and-Lehman-go-grammatical/README.md

 # Wesfeiler-and-Lehman-go-grammatical

 This code is related to the submited paper Wesfeiler-and-Lehman-go-grammatical in Neurips 2023.
-It uses pytorch.
+It uses pytorch and cuda.

+Python version 3.8.10
+Pytorch version 1.12.0

 To reproduce the experiments in the paper, you must launch the file using python.